Brigade support battalion: Field Maintenance Company

 The field maintenance company's mission is to perform field-level maintenance support on or near unserviceable equipment or weapon systems for its parent brigade and BSB.
 The types of equipment covered include automotive, ground support, communications and electronics, land combat missile systems, and armament systems.
 Field-level maintenance includes not only removal and replacement of components but repair of components, with the ultimate goal of returning systems to operational status as quickly and as close as possible to the point of failure or damage.
 Services provided by the company include welding, machine shop support, battle damage assessment, and recovery support.
 The company consists of a company headquarters consisting a company commander, executive office and first sergeant; a platoon headquarters; and a maintenance platoon.

 The platoon headquarters consists of a headquarters section, maintenance control section, and recovery section.
 The maintenance control section supervises the unit's field-level maintenance activities, serves as collection point for all maintenance records, stocks components for shop operations, and manages all maintenance and recovery operations within the BSA.
 The recovery section provides welding and lift capability for the repair shops, recovery operations for BSB units and units operating within the BSA, and limited assistance to FSCs for evacuating equipment.

 The maintenance platoon provides shop and on-site field-level maintenance for the companies of the BSB, assistance to the FSCs, and (when able) additional support to other units traversing through the brigade's area of operation.
 It consists of a field maintenance section which provides maintenance for the BSB's automotive and track vehicles; a ground support equipment repair section which provides maintenance for power generation, construction, quartermaster and utilities equipment; a communications and ground repair section; a missile and electronic repair section; and an armament repair section.

 Brigade Support Medical Company

-The brigade support medical company (BSMC) provides medical support to its BCT and on an area basis to any BCT units that do not have their own medical assets.
+The brigade support medical company (BSMC) colloquially known as a "Charlie Med" provides medical support to its BCT and on an area basis to any BCT units that do not have their own medical assets.
 The BSMC will set up its headquarters and a Role 2 field hospital in the BSA, typically with the BSB headquarters on the BSB base as it has limited self-defense capability.
 The BSMC consists of a company headquarters, a preventative medicine section, a mental health section, a medical treatment platoon, a medical evacuation platoon, and a brigade medical supply office.
 The BSMC may also be augmented with forward surgical teams as required.